Taking the heat

 I will record the temperature for every minute for one hour straight.
 Which one of the 60 different data points is going to represent the temperature of the hour?
 How do we do that for the day?
 And which of my many thermometers in the room (remember the locations?) will we use to get the correct readings?

 A simple task can be a headscratcher.
 Like determining the average temperature of the day in one single room.
-The truth is: every average temperature MUST be the result of a formula.
+The truth is: that every average temperature MUST be the result of a formula.
 A formula that takes all or some of those data points into account.
 Depending on what points you deem more or less relevant.
 It’s a compromise.
 Humans decide what the temperature is going to be – not unmitigated, soulless readings.

-All this complexity for one room only.
+All this complexity is for one room only.
 Now imagine the daily deluge of readings for an entire city or a country.
 Or, how about the world?
 The average temperature of the world is a fixture.
 There must be a gazillion different data points to take into account.
 And an intricate complex formula to weigh all data points against each other.

 Determining those factors is an exercise in clashing opinions.
 Everyone seeks to find the numbers that support his view of the world.